 There are different relevant animal models which are used in research, being rodents the most common model in use.
-However, zebrafish has traditionally been the one of choice when it comes to studying the developmental stages of vertebrates.
+However, zebrafish have traditionally been the one of choice when it comes to studying the developmental stages of vertebrates.
 There are key features supporting the use of zebrafish research for these studies, including the external development of the embryos, their transparency, their throughput, and the similarity of their organs to mammals.
 But the short time involved in the formation of these organs is the most attractive added value for using this model.
 The Zebrafish development stages progress quite quickly, with most organs developed within hours post-fertilization (hpf) as opposed to days, which it would take for organ formation in any mammalian model.

 In this article, we will review the Zebrafish development stages with a particular emphasis on the time at which they take place and their relevance for research studies.